janB1701/USB_dongle/README.md

 ## CLI (Command-Line Interface)

 The CLI tool, located in the `cli` directory, allows you to interact with a USB dongle via a serial port.
-It supports various commands such as pinging the dongle, controlling LEDs, reading/writing EEPROM, and reading ADC values.
+It supports various commands such as pinging the dongle, controlling LEDs, reading/writing EEPROM (TO DO!), and reading ADC values.

 ### Usage